Is an 8 Weight Fly Rod Always the Best Choice?

 7 weights are simply a little more fun to cast and fight fish with.
 You might not think just going down one line weight makes a sizable difference, but I sure notice it in terms of weight and feel.
 I've always enjoyed fishing light tackle and tend to gravitate to a lower line weight if I can comfortably get away with it.
 This is a special line weight to me and a good quality 7 weight rod is a blast to use!

 The 9 weight can really come in handy when it's windy and is a favorite windy day rod of many flats anglers.
-When I'm saltwater or bass fishing and the wind is strong enough to make me put away the 7, I want a rod that can really cut through it and get the job done with authority.
+When I'm saltwater or bass fishing and the wind is strong enough to make me shy away from the 7, I want a rod that can really cut through it and get the job done with authority.
 For me, that's a 9.
 Although I prefer tackle that's on the lighter side for most species, when it's windy out I care more about simply presenting the fly comfortably and efficiently.
 Typically, fish are less spooky when the wind has the water ruffled up anyway, so in that regard a heavier line weight isn't such a big deal.

-An 8 weight is a good "do all" size for heavier freshwater into saltwater, but a 7 weight does a solid job of performing general work within that realm, while a 9 weight covers the heavier side of things.
+An 8 weight is a good "do all" size for heavier freshwater into saltwater, but a 7 weight does a solid job of performing general work within that realm while a 9 weight covers the heavier side of things.
 If needed, the 9 will handle big baitfish flies, heavy patterns, deep-sinking lines, and bulky poppers even better than an 8 weight will, especially if dealing with wind on top of it all.
 Despite the power, a 9 still remains a relatively easy rod to cast and fish all day, but it's at about the top of the range as far as heavy freshwater and all-around saltwater rods go.
 Once you hit 10 weight and higher, you start getting into rods geared more for just targeting truly big fish; musky, adult tarpon, offshore species, and the like.

 Here's a general idea of some applications for both rod sizes...

-7 Weight- bass fishing in open water to moderate cover; steelhead; streamer fishing for big trout; typical fishing for snook, redfish, sea trout, bonefish; lighter-duty striper fishing; baby tarpon; carp; smaller salmon
+7 Weight- bass fishing in open water to moderate cover; steelhead; streamer fishing for big trout; typical fishing for snook, redfish, sea trout, and bonefish; lighter-duty striper fishing; baby tarpon; carp; smaller salmon

 9 Weight- bass fishing with large flies and/or around thick cover; big salmon and steelhead; big snook and redfish; smaller tarpon; permit; big bonefish; jacks; false albacore; barracuda; general striper fishing; overcoming windy conditions

-Grab your new fly rod from our partners at
+Grab your new fly rod at